GoogleCloudPlatform/emblem/docs/auth-design.md

 ### Where is that *refresh token*?

-Based on our understanding of the documentation, we exprected to receive a refresh token upon user login when setting *access_type=offline*.
+Based on our understanding of the documentation, we expected to receive a refresh token upon user login when setting *access_type=offline*.
 That documentation seemed to be incorrect, with no way to get the *refresh token* we need.
 A search of [Stackoverflow](https://stackoverflow.com/) revealed this